Beauty During The Elizabethan Times

 Beauty In the Elizabethan Era

-Elizabethan age is said to be the ‘GOLDEN AGE IN ENGLISH HISTORY’-the time of reign of Queen Elizabeth.
-She was a guiding portrait of beauty.
-None other queen in the English History had such a great impact on beauty as she did.
+The Elizabethan Age is said termed the “golden age of English history,” for it was under the reign of Queen Elizabeth that England underwent a renaissance; it was also called the Tudor era as Queen Elizabeth was the last of the Tudor monarchs.
+She was a guiding portrait of beauty, elegance and sophistication.
+No other queen in English history had such a great impact on beauty as she did.

-All about the face during Elizabethan times: During the Elizabethan age a pale complexion was considered as a sign of good health and prestige.
-Poor people could not achieve such complexion due to the burden of going out and working hard for their living, resulting in a tan.
-Wealthy women to gain such a complexion used several different things; the commonest way was to use Ceruse, a foundation made from mixing the poisonous white lead and vinegar.
-Many people preferred to apply tin ash, sulphur, alum, etc. White eggs were used to hide wrinkles.
+All about the face during Elizabethan times: In the Elizabethan society, the beauty standards were different from what we have today.
+Perfumes were mostly floral and subtle, often based on violets, and the makeup would also be understated and as natural as possible, as anything more than subtle in a woman deemed her a “fallen woman” or prostitute.
+During that time, mostly amongst the royals, aristocracy and courtiers, a pale complexion was considered a sign of good health, luxury and prestige.
+Poor people could not achieve such a complexion due to the burden of going out and working hard for their living, resulting in a tan.
+Wealthy women, to gain such a complexion, used several different things: the commonest way to gain a hint of lavishness and refinement was through their cosmetics and the use of Ceruse, a foundation made from mixing the poisonous white lead and vinegar.
+Many people preferred to apply tin ash, sulfur, alum, etc., egg whites were used to hide wrinkles.

 What about eyes and their eyebrows? : Kohl was used by people in the Elizabethan Era to outline their eyes and make them look darker.
 A sign of aristocracy during that time was to have arched and thin eyebrows that created a high forehead.
 To make their eyes sparkly and larger, a chemical named Belladonna was also used.
 Eyebrows were plucked to achieve their desired look.